 You want to unlock the gems of the Bible for yourself instead of always turning to Google or relying on sermons.

 Your youth pastors and spiritual friends make it seem all so easy.
 All you long for is to achieve spiritual growth, but lately it seems almost unattainable.

 If this sounds like you, don’t worry.
 I have been right where you are, you can read the Bible for yourself.
 Bible Reading can actually be exciting and not dull!
 Through this guide I hope to take you on an adventure to help you unearth the word of God in new and exciting ways.
-Learn how to study the Bible effectively!
+Learn how to bible study for beginners!

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

 How to Study The Bible For Beginners

 Do you want to know how to study the Bible?
 Well, it is not as difficult as you might think.
 The Bible is the most popular book of all time.
 It’s an even bigger bestseller than Harry Potter!
 But, as a Christian, you know that it has more value than just being the top selling book of all time.
 The Bible guides us in our daily lives and helps us come closer to God.
 However, many people who are new to Christianity find studying this ancient text difficult or daunting.
 If you’re one of those people then this blog post is for you!
 We’ll cover some practical tips in this guide on how to study the bible for beginners and apply its principles to your life.

 Before you get started with studying the Bible, I would encourage you to start with prayer and ask God to help you understand his word.
 I would also recommend having the following resources close at at hand to help you study the word: a bible (this is my favorite), pens, highlighters, a notebook, as well as a bible dictionary and commentary.

 Why and How Should I Read the Bible

 “You search the Scriptures because you think they give you eternal life.
 But the Scriptures point to me!
 Yet you refuse to come to me to receive this life.” – John 5:39-40